 Hard Money Loans

 If your cash reserves don’t fit the financing requirements above, there is still a wild card to play.
-FHA loans can serve as an affordable entry point into apartment investment.
+FHA loans can serve as an affordable entry point into housing investment.
 FHA lends on owner-occupied properties of up to four units.
-So, if you buy a fourplex with an FHA loan, you would occupy one unit and rent the remaining three.
-You do have to live in the property for a minimum of two years before you are able to move and rent the remaining unit, and you have to pay mortgage insurance—which can be a steep fee.
+So, if you buy a fourplex with an FHA loan, you could occupy one unit and rent the remaining three.
+You have to live in the property for a minimum of two years before you are able to move and rent the remaining unit, and you have to pay mortgage insurance—which can be a steep fee.
 On the upside, these loans require as little as 3% down and are available at very attractive rates.
-For the right property and borrower, FHA is certainly an option to start your apartment portfolio.
+For the right property and borrower, FHA is certainly an option to start your investment portfolio.